AGlover5/AGlover5.github.io/projects/water-channel.md

 - Mean CL values show increase due to corrugation.
 - System noise dominated with heavy uncertainty despite maximimal priority on increasing number of tests to minimize strain guage uncertainty for each airofoil and angle combination.
 - High sensitivity to flow speed variations due to motor power fluctuations and water channel geometry.
+- Vortex generated and prominant in predicted cavity.

 ---